taisukef/bas2bin_for_IchigoJam/README.md

 # bas2bin_for_IchigoJam

-Let's edit BASIC program on your PC!
+Let's make BASIC program on your PC!
 This tool provide to convert IchigoJam BASIC to bin file.
 You can add the C language code up to 3KB as asm!